rkumar-1/pixel-Da/README.md

 The Dancing Pixel (pixel-da) project researches application level access to parallel processing on multi-core systems.
 Simplifying the Application level access to parallel processing is the goal.
 The aim here is to to dance with the Operating system scheduler to get access to the hardware threads.
 This is then benchmarked to understand performance.

-The task is complicated by the presence of shared Caches between the CPU cores and network and storage bound IO.
-It is possible to utilize simple primitives such as setting thread affinity and Process affinity and get CPU cores assigned to specific application level tasks.
-However, this requires an Applicaiton level provisioning and life cycle framework that sets up the processes and divides the work which makes this project interesting.
+We can use simple primitives such as setting thread affinity and process affinity and gain control and assign CPU resources to needy application level compute and IO tasks.
+But, does this application level knowledge help us perform better than the OS scheduler?
+What else can we leverage?

+The quest to discover simple primitives and techniques to effectively provision and divide the work between multiple cores makes this project interesting.
+One suspects this needs to be codified into an Application framework.

 The initial build of Dancing pixel (pixel-da) is a simple collection of data strutures that get benchmarked vs stl and parallel stl.